In Oakland, More Data Hasn't Meant Less Racial Disparity During Police Stops

 Leonard says the new system hasn't worked to reduce racially biased police stops — a key aspect of the federal settlement more than 15 years ago.
 "Black people are being forced out of the city of Oakland due to gentrification and other matters.
 And yet the police are still stopping black men at exponential rates.
 The only thing that can be explained by is racism, pure and simple."

 Oakland City Councilwoman Desley Brooks also questions why the police chief needs an outside consultant to interpret data and help make policy.
-Brooks says neither the chief nor the professor have been able to move the needle on an issue they were hired to help fix.
+Brooks says neither the chief nor the professor has been able to move the needle on an issue they were hired to help fix.

 "The reality is that if you are the one that is stopped when there is no reason for you to be stopped except for the color of your skin, that is unacceptable.
 You know that it takes away a part of your dignity," Brooks says.
-"The Mayor said it, the Chief of Police said it, Dr. Eberhardt has said it: racial profiling is unacceptable.
+"The mayor said it, the chief of police said it, Dr. Eberhardt has said it: Racial profiling is unacceptable.
 Then why haven't you came up with anything that addresses racial profiling?"

 "The disparities with respect to African-Americans particularly has remained constant throughout all of Dr. Eberhardt's work," Brooks says, adding "the reason that we got into this contract was to help us reduce the disparities.
 They have not.
 It's not that difficult to understand."

 Police Chief Anne Kirkpatrick defends her department, saying the total number of people stopped by police has gone down.
 But she acknowledges that the percentage of African Americans stopped remains higher than the number of white people stopped.
 "Right.
-So we're starting first with the 'footprint.'" she says.
+So we're starting first with the 'footprint,' " she says.
 "We still know that it's disproportionate.
 And it is that disparity, that lack of equity, that is now the target."

 Kirkpatrick says the department has also reduced officer use of force and traffic stops for minor mechanical problems.
-The chief says the data collected so far helped her pivot when it revealed that pulling people over for things like a broken tail light was shown to be racially biased and provocative.
+The chief says the data collected so far helped her pivot when it revealed that pulling people over for things like a broken taillight was shown to be racially biased and provocative.
 Kirkpatrick has ordered a change.

 "We have said in the police department [and] we're saying culturally we don't value that kind of stop.
 So we've told the officers we want to reduce that because we also know that the more people you stop for mechanical problems, we end up stopping more people of color."